JeffOfTheSixPaths/StockMarketBot/README.md

 # StockMarketBot
-(Very early development) A bot that will eventually try to predict stocks. currently is unable to predict.
+ A bot that will eventually try to predict stocks. saying it's a work in progress is putting it lightly

 to do:
   - have the webscraper get more data